Money: Origins to Modern Monetary Theory

 For a more general understanding of how our brains work with respect to biases and other issues with how we perceive and interpret the world, both past and present, I strongly recommend Daniel Kahneman's "Thinking, Fast and Slow."
 These two books I would easily rate as being among the top five that I've read in my life.
 Understanding how our brains work is helpful when trying to get a handle on any topic, especially one that is as intertwined in our culture and foibles as is money.

 History falls short of being a real science because of the experimentation problem.
 The need for rigorous and targeted testing or experimentation that the sciences require is where historical work necessarily falls short.
 In science, Occam's Razor and skepticism guide the selection of tests and experiments to see if the current model or theory holds up under scrutiny.
-Does it accurately predict the unknown.
-Unfortunately, historians lack time machines and are dependent upon gaining access to evidence that happened to survive the ages.
-New data does come to light occasionally, and our understanding of things past does improve over time, provided we are able to set aside our egos and self certainty and learn from the new data.
-New scientific methods sometimes allow us to extract more data from surviving literature, artifacts and monuments.
-Alas, this is something which we are often quite resistant to do, especially when the flow of modern money gets in the way, as is currently the case with the study of pharaonic period dates in Egypt.
+Does it accurately predict the unknown?
+In some cases, what is known about some facet of history can indeed point us in the direction of productive research.
+Unfortunately, historians lack time machines and are dependent upon gaining access to evidence that has happened to survive the ages.
+New data in areas of focus demanded by targeted investigations that test our current models does come to light occasionally, and our understanding of things past does improve over time, provided we are able to set aside our egos and self certainty and learn from the new data.
+Also, new scientific methods do occasionally enable us to extract more data from surviving literature, artifacts and monuments.
+Alas, this is something which we are often quite reluctant to do, especially when the flow of modern money gets in the way, as is currently the case with the study of pharaonic period dates in Egypt.

 With that as a caution, let's begin our exploration of this thing we call money by looking at what I like to call the value problem.